jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 64bit hardware - it evolved over time
 --------------------------------------

 The largest memory address you can point to with a 32bit pointer is 4GB.
 But is it really enough to know that 64bit operating systems are using 64bit address pointers?
 The answer is, it depends.
-We also need to know about some engineering decisions for the hardware of our PC "industry standard" server.
-Some years ago, 64bit servers were restricted regarding memory subsystems, mostly because it was too expensive for the vendors.
-UNIX servers had their advantage in virtual memory management over PC server.
+Some engineering decisions for the hardware of our PC "industry standard" server a few years ago regarding memory subsystems were suboptimal, mostly because it was too expensive for the vendors to build such machines.
+UNIX servers kept for some time their advantage in virtual memory management over PC server.
 But today, the situation has much improved in favor of the PC servers.

 Yesterday's 64bit hardware was